ASTi Logo

 • On a shared ACENet network, you can only have one Telestra server that is using Crown Amplifiers.

-Also note that this is a Telestra feature only, it's not supported in Voisus.
+Note that this is a Telestra feature only.
+It's not supported in Voisus.